WebDevBooster/Dvorak-Booster-Keyboard-Layout/version-3/linux-x11/README.md

 It is probably only a slight exaggeration to say that the Dvorak-Booster layout is ***100 TIMES more pleasant to use*** than the Programmer Dvorak layout!
 And the Programmer Dvorak layout is already pretty good.

+Once you master the Dvorak-Booster layout — which, if you're coming from QUERTY is probably gonna take you 5 days and coming from classic Dvorak may take you 2-3 days — typing with the Dvorak-Booster layout is gonna feel like walking with an ***anti-gravity backpack!***

+What??...
+You don't know what walking with an anti-gravity backpack feels like?...

+Well, in that case, you definitely need to learn the Dvorak-Booster layout!
+Take 5 days off and do it!
+That will be the best 5 days of your LIFE!

+After all, if somebody gave you an anti-gravity backpack, you'd be willing to spend 5 days on learning how to use it (to avoid fatal accidents and crashing into buildings), right?

+So, go ahead, spend a few days on learning the Dvorak-Booster layout because after that you'll feel like you gained a new superpower!
+Or... you'll feel like someone gave you a new anti-gravity backpack! :-)